 Try to make a stable connection between what you read and what knowledge you already have.

-Think in-depth on what the comprehension passage says.
+Think in-depth about what the comprehension passage says.

 Some of the important strategies for solving comprehension passages are: